St Agnes Church, Bristol: 1991 refurbishment

+Prior to its major internal conversion, the church housed the first training courses for Fool Time (a precursor to Circomedia), a centre dedicated to circus skills and physical theatre founded by Bim Mason.
+It was based in the church from 1986 before eventually moving to premises in Kingswood.

 By the late 1980s, the church building was suffering from repeated vandalism and was "impossible to heat," with a dwindling congregation.
 Following the closure of the nearby St Paul's Church and the planned closure of St Werburgh's, St Agnes was designated to serve all three parishes.
 In 1988, plans were announced for a major development, projected to cost over £750,000, to transform the building.
 The scheme, designed by Ferguson Mann Architects, involved making the church a dual-purpose everyday building to be open seven days a week.
 This was achieved by inserting two new floors into the west end of the nave, "trebling the floor area" to create space for community projects, charitable groups, a nursery, and youth provision.
 While the work was carried out in 1991, the united congregations of St Agnes, St Paul's, and St Werburgh's met for worship at the nearby Parkway Methodist Church.

 As part of the 1991 refurbishment, the three western bays of the nave were partitioned off and new floors were inserted.
 This conversion created the modern community facilities, which include a narthex (entrance hall) at the west door, a main church hall, a kitchen, offices, and toilet facilities.
 This alteration permanently reduced the main worship area to the eastern bays of the nave and the chancel.
 By April 1993, this project also included significant landscaping, with a new access ramp and steps to the west door being completed in natural stone.